ShiftLeftSecurity/bctrace/README.md

 INFO 1554349422274 Appending "" + ".level"
 INFO 1554349422275 Created String instance: ".level"
 ```
+Congratulations, your `bctrace` agent is up and running (and ready to grow)!

 ## Main stack
 This module could not be possible without: